-Managing accepted student tours as May 1 approaches For people like my friend, now’s the time to use that spreadsheet or other comparison chart you’ve been keeping (or are about to create) with info on all her colleges.
+Managing accepted student tours as May 1 approaches For people like my friend, now’s the time to use that spreadsheet or other comparison chart you’ve been keeping (or are about to create) with info on all your teen’s colleges.
 By now, most seniors have received their financial aid offers to go along with the appropriate acceptances.
 Start there: Take off a college that is way beyond your budget.
-Why risk her visiting and falling in love with a school that will leave her heartbroken because she can’t afford to attend without going deep into debt?
+Why risk your child visiting and falling in love with a school that will leave them heartbroken because they can’t afford to attend without going deep into debt?

-Next, assess the quality of the program she wants to study at each school.
+Next, assess the quality of the program your student wants to study at each school.
 Then consider other factors: Which colleges emphasize their internship and/or study abroad programs?
 What’s the employment rate after graduation for students who choose this major?
-How easily can she dual major or minor in other areas that interest her?
-Also look at which colleges offer the extra-curriculars she’s looking for.
-Determine her priorities, and remove the schools that don’t meet the criteria.
+How easily can your teen dual major or minor in other areas that interest them?
+Also look at which colleges offer the extra-curriculars they’re looking for.
+Determine their priorities, and remove the schools that don’t meet the criteria.

 Now look at the colleges still left on the list and go visit those, ASAP.

 Finding a college this late in the game I always say a kid only needs to get into one college, but sometimes that doesn’t happen.
 I’ve written about what to do when every college rejects your student.
-But there’s also the issue of what do when, sometime in early spring, your senior suddenly decides college should be in his future or that he wants to go away or attend a four-year school instead of community college.
+But there’s also the issue of what do when, sometime in early spring, your senior suddenly decides college should be in their future or that they want to go away or attend a four-year school instead of community college.
 Now what?

 Believe it or not, there are colleges with April and May application deadlines, and others with rolling admissions that still have openings, meaning your student can apply to them right now.
 The Common App includes deadlines for all its member colleges and College Simply lists colleges with late Spring deadlines.
 After May 1, check the National Association for College Admissions Counseling (NACAC) site to see which colleges still have availability.